 I am writing to ask you to immediately stop using live facial recognition in your stores.

-I have often shopped at the Co-op, but I will no longer be a customer at any Co-op stores if you continue to use facial recognition.
+I have often shopped at the Southern Co-op, but I will no longer be a customer at any Co-op stores if you continue to use facial recognition.

 Live facial recognition surveillance has well-evidenced issues with privacy, inaccuracy, and race and gender discrimination.

 The technology you are using steals the facial biometric data – information as sensitive as a fingerprint – of every customer entering the store to check them against your privately created watch list.
 I am concerned that I, my friends or family could be wrongly flagged in your stores, since live facial recognition has produced 93% false positive matches in England.
-NIST studies have shown that facial recognition accuracy is made even worse by mask-wearing - and given that customers are legally required to wear face coverings in store, false alerts are a higher likelihood than ever.

 To discover that a supposedly ethical company such as yours is secretly using this rights-abusive surveillance technology in the UK is deeply chilling.
 Live facial recognition surveillance is more commonly seen in dictatorships than democracies.
 Rights groups around the world are fighting facial recognition.
 To see the Co-op contributing to a watchlist society and a surveillance environment in the UK is deeply disappointing.